commercetools/nodejs/docs/cli/product-json-to-xlsx.md

-                                   "externalId", "namedPath"] [default: "name"] --fillAllRows                    Define if product attributes like name should be added to each variant row.                  [boolean] --language, -l                   Language used for localised attributes such as category names.              [string] [default: "en"] --delimiter, -d                  Used template CSV delimiter.           [default: ","]
+                                   "externalId", "namedPath"] [default: "name"] --fillAllRows                    Define if product attributes like name should be added to each variant row.                  [boolean] --onlyMasterVariants            Export only masterVariants from products.
+                                                      [boolean] [default: false]
+  --language, -l                   Language used for localised attributes such as
+                                   category names.              [string] [default: "en"] --delimiter, -d                  Used template CSV delimiter.           [default: ","]